 Is there an ideal Celiac test?

-It is important to note that HLA genetic testing is not the ideal test to confirm whether you are celiac or not.
-Still, there is no ideal test — it’s not like one is strictly better than the other.
-A doctor would likely suggest a combination of tests and advise on one test based on the results of a previous.
 A genetic HLA screening test will only show whether you have a high or low predisposition to the disease – you may or may not, at the time of testing, have developed celiac disease.
 It is however very useful as a test to exclude celiac disease if a doctor suspects you might have it.
 On the other hand, a blood (serologic) antibody test is a good screening test to start off.
 Neither of these tests is diagnostic.

-The only procedure which is diagnostic is an endoscopic biopsy – this will determine, through analysis of an actual intestinal tissue sample, the extent of the damage caused by the disease and whether the damage observed is consistent with celiac disease.
+The only procedure that is diagnostic is an endoscopic biopsy – this will determine, through analysis of an actual intestinal tissue sample, the extent of the damage caused by the disease and whether the damage observed is consistent with celiac disease.

 Hidden gluten

 There’s nothing inherently wrong in having a gluten-free diet, as long as you are aware of two things: first, you can’t self-diagnose yourself with celiac or gluten intolerance, you need a test for that, and second, you have to pay extra attention to gluten-free products.
-If you do get diagnose, what should you avoid?
-Well, the doctor will definitely give you a comprehensive list of what you can and can’t eat, but here’s a short list.

 We know that cookies, cakes, pasta, bread crackers, and many more baked delights contain gluten.
 But gluten is a hidden ingredient in many foods and medicines.
-Watch out for things such soy sauce – it often contains gluten as it is made with wheat (besides salt, soy, and other ingredients).
+Watch out for things such as soy sauce – it often contains gluten as it is made with wheat (besides salt, soy, and other ingredients).
 This means that even sushi in a restaurant might be a problem.
-You might want to consider taking your own little jar of gluten free soy sauce.
+You might want to consider taking your own little jar of gluten-free soy sauce.

 Oats are funny in this regard.
 There is a common misconception that oats contain gluten.
 Well, this is not true… or rather, not really true.
 Oats are not naturally gluten-containing cereals in their natural state.
 But they do get processed in facilities that would naturally process other cereals and products that would contain gluten.
 This means that the oats will get contaminated with gluten from the machinery used in the processing plants.